 I didn't see her again that day.
 In fact, I didn't see her for the rest of the week.
 Not in the lunchroom, or the gym, or in the courtyard.
 I was forced to put the feelers out and ask Emmett.
 Emmett knew every kid in the school, the girls especially.
-He was the boy they lost their virginity to on a dare.
-The biggest man-whore arsehole there was.
+He was the idiot they lost their virginity to on a dare.
+The biggest man-whore asshole there was.

 My brother; my twin brother.